9 Best Tax Software Programs for 2023

 Plus, to cut down the time it takes to enter your personal information, you can use the option to import your taxes from last year, even if you used another tax program to file.

 Credit Karma has been an excellent personal finance tool for over a decade and is most well-known for their free credit monitoring services.
-The newest addition to their suite of services is online tax preparation software.
-And, just like their other offerings, they offer tax filing for free.
+Cash App Taxes (formerly Credit Karma Tax) is their tax preparation software.
+And just like their other offerings, they offer tax filing for free.

-With Credit Karma Tax, there are no hidden fees or costly upgrades.
-It has only one plan, and it’s free.
-That’s right – you can file your federal and state returns for free with Credit Karma Tax.
+With Cash App Taxes, there are no hidden fees or costly upgrades.
+It has only one plan and it’s free.
+That’s right – you can file your federal and state returns for free with Cash App Taxes.

 Of course, there are some limits.
 Filing multiple state returns or business forms is not available.
 You’ll also need to download the app to file.
 Overall, though, Cash App Taxes isn’t a bad deal for a completely free tax service.
 Just keep in mind there are a few kinks to work out, and it might not be as smooth of a process as with some other alternatives.

 Tax season has a way of sneaking up on you, and it’ll help if you get familiar with the best tax programs now instead of waiting until the last minute.
-Of course, with so many options to choose from, it’s tough to know which is right for you.
+But with so many to choose from, it’s tough to know which is right for you.

 On the other hand, if you’d like the option to switch to hiring a tax professional if the DIY approach gets too overwhelming, H&R Block or Liberty Tax are both excellent options to consider.
-Whichever software you ultimately choose, you really can’t go wrong with any of the programs we’ve listed here.
+And whichever software you choose, you can’t go wrong with one of these nine best tax programs.

 Have you used any of these tax programs?
 Which is your favorite?
 Let us know in the comments!